AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

         std::basic_string<char>

-the specialization of \b T_CharArray will be:
+the specialization of \b ArrayTraits will be:

-        T_CharArray<std::string, char>
+        characters::ArrayTraits<std::string, char>

 This sometimes imposes a little complication, at the moment that code wants to selectively compile based on the information that a type implements just any sort of character array, instead of a distinct type.

-For this, helper-struct \alib{characters;TT_CharArrayType} is provided.
-Its inner type definition \alib{characters::TT_CharArrayType;TChar} provides the character type that a given type \p{TString} implements an array for.
-With that, for example to test the array access type of \p{TString} without knowing (or caring) about the character type of the array that is accessed, expression
+For this, templated type-alias \alib{characters;Type} determines the character type that a given type \p{T} implements an array of.
+With that, for example, to test the array type of \p{T} without knowing (or caring) about the character type of the array that is accessed, expression

-        T_CharArray<TString, typename TT_CharArrayType<TString>::TChar>::Access
+        characters::ArrayTraits<T, characters::Type<T> >::Access

 can be used.

-With sibling helper-struct \alib{characters;TT_ZTCharArrayType}, the same is provided for traits struct \b T_CharArray.
+With sibling helper-struct \alib{characters;ZTType}, the same is provided for type-traits struct \b ZTArrayTraits.

 \I{################################################################################################}
 \I{################################################################################################}
 # 5. Built-In Character Array Traits # {#alib_characters_builtintraits}

-As stated before, this module \alib_characters_nl, has a very foundational nature and does not provide algorithms and functionality, but rather type definitions and type traits.
+As stated before, this module \alib_characters_nl, has a very foundational nature and does not provide algorithms and functionality, but rather type definitions and type-traits.
 The rationale for this is that several modules of \alib, especially \alib_strings and
 \alib_boxing, independently of each other benefit from the foundation provided here.
 Consequently, this module had to be independent of each.

-However, in the context of a custom set of string classes, the meaning of the array type traits is much more easy to understand.
-As this chapter provides information about which built-in specializations of the traits structs are provided (and why), we quickly want to anticipate what is found with separated module \alib_strings:
+However, in the context of a custom set of string classes, the meaning of the array type-traits is much easier to understand.
+As this chapter provides information about which built-in specializations of the type traits are provided (and why), we quickly want to see what is found with separated module \alib_strings:

-- A type \alib{strings;TString<TChar>;String} representing a (not zero-terminated) character string.<br>
+- A type \alib{strings;TString<TChar>} representing a (not zero-terminated) character string.
-  For custom types \p{TString}, this string class tests flags in specializations of
+- For custom types \p{T}, this string class tests flags in specializations of
-  \alib{characters;T_CharArray;T_CharArray<TString>}:
-    - This string type is implicitly constructible by objects of \p{TString}, in case that flag \alib{characters;AccessType::Implicit} is set.
-- This string type is explicitly constructible by objects of \p{TString}, in case that flag \alib{characters;AccessType::ExplicitOnly} is set.
+  \alib{characters;ArrayTraits;ArrayTraits<T, TChar>}.
+With that,
-- This string type is explicitly constructible by mutable objects of \p{TString}, in case that flag \alib{characters;AccessType::MutableOnly} is set.
+- this string type is constructible by objects of \p{T}, in the way
-- Objects of type \b %String are implicitly casted to objects of type \p{TString}, in case that flag \alib{characters;ConstructionType::Implicit} is set.
+  \alib{characters;ArrayTraits::Access} specifies it.
-- Objects of type \b %String may be explicitly casted to objects of type \p{TString}, in case that flag \alib{characters;ConstructionType::ExplicitOnly} is set.
+- Furthermore, objects of type \b %TString may be implicitly or explicitly cast to objects of
+  type \p{T}, depending on flag \alib{characters;ArrayTraits::Construct}.

 In addition to that, type \alib{strings;TCString<TChar>;CString} represents a
 <b>zero-terminated</b> character string.
-The exact same rules apply to this class, but it is using the flags in specialization of \alib{characters::T_ZTCharArray} instead.
+The exact same rules apply to this class, but it is using the flags in specialization of \alib{characters::ZTArrayTraits} instead.
 Both string types, \b %String and \b %CString, are very lightweight.
 Both do not manage a character string array, they neither allocate or deallocate memory.
 All they do is the provision of two data elements, the pointer to the array and the length of the string.
-As such, they are similar to classes <c>std::string_view</c> introduced with C++ 17.<br>
+As such, they are similar to classes <c>std::string_view</c> introduced with C++17.<br>
 A third type, class \alib{strings;TAString<TChar>;AString} implements a "heavy weight" string, namely one that manages its own allocated character buffer.
 While the character arrays of this class are not zero-terminated by default, the class always reserves space for a zero-termination character.
 This allows interface method \alib{strings;TAString<TChar>::Terminate;AString::Terminate}
 to be defined as a constant operation.
-Likewise types \b String and \b CString, the class provides cast operators (which may terminate the internal buffer) and allow the concatenation of string-like objects, again using the type traits.
+Likewise types \b String and \b CString, the class provides cast operators (which may terminate the internal buffer) and allow the concatenation of string-like objects, again using the type-traits.

 The combination of all of this, provides the huge gain that comes with using character array traits:
 Objects of any string type, may it be C++ string literals, <c>std::string</c> objects, \alib strings